Exceptions#

 as the result in the corresponding block can implement logic that works with <variable name>

 .
-This variable will refer to the instance of the exception that occurred.
+This variable will refer to the instance of the exception that raised.

 The following cell shows how different exceptions pass the corresponding object to the variable of the except